Colchicine

 • clarithromycin – this is an antibiotic used to treat bacterial infection.
 It can be used to treat Helicobacter pylori, which is the bacteria that can cause stomach ulcers

-• Antiretroviral drugs (used for treatment of HIV).
+• Some antiretroviral drugs (used for treatment of HIV).

 • Colchicine should be used carefully if taken at the same time as: